hunter-teacher-cert/unit_plan-stevesolo/README.md

 There will also be a social studies component with a history of Bell Labs and its impact on today's society.

 Lessons
-1. Opeating Systems in-depth
+1. Operating Systems in-depth
 2. Bell Labs History I
 3. Unix Navigation
 4. Unix Enviroment I
 5. Bell Labs History II
 6. Unix Enviroment II Intro to BC calculator
-7. Regular Expressions and GREP
+7. Unix Enviroment III intro to Regular Expressions
 8. Intro to C
 9. Intro to AWK
 10. Statistical Modeling with AWK